wlwg/udacity-ios-dev-swiftui/README.md

 #### Virtual Tourist
 An app that downloads and stores images from Flickr.
 The app will allow users to drop pins on a map, as if they were stops on a tour.
 Users will then be able to download pictures for the location and persist the pictures, and their association with the pin.

+#### GIFU (Final Project)
+An app that allows users to search for GIFs using keywords, as well as to explore trending GIFs.
+A more detailed README is in the corresponding folder.